wp-plugins/source-redirect-site/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Two new features: Redirect Bypass links.
+* Custom Redirects for Posts and Pages.

 = 1.0 =
 * First Release, no changes yet!

 == Upgrade Notice ==

+= 1.0.1 =
+* Nice new Features, Redirect Bypass and Custom Redirect for Pages and Posts.
+Recommended!

 = 1.0 =
 No need to upgrade, current stable release.